dendibakh/perf-book/chapters/9-Optimizing-Memory-Accesses/9-2 Cache-Friendly Data Structures.md

 typora-root-url: ..\..\img
 ---

+[TODO]: Memory profiling.
+How to measure memory footprint?
+Flamescope
 [TODO]: Trim footnotes
 [TODO]: Elaborate more on "Tune the code for memory hierarchy"
 [TODO]: Discuss what to do when memory bandwidth is a limitation